 The takeaway here is that exit rate and bounce rate are not the same, yet many site owners confuse the two.

-What Is A Good Bounce Rate?
+What Is A Good Bounce Rate In Google Analytics?

 When it comes to bounce rates, almost every site owner wants this question answered in short order.
 In fact, it is possible you skipped to this part of the article.
 That’s OK, don’t feel bad, but you aren’t off the learning hook.